 Trained in the fields of economic development, ecology, business, international policy, planning and conservation, Barb has worked for the private sector as well as all levels of government.
 Barb has extensive experience in management and fundraising in the not-for-profit sector.
 She served for ten years as a volunteer on the Otonabee Region Conservation Authority and as one of the founding members and President of the Kawartha Land Conservancy.
 Education and mentoring has always been a part of Barb’s career preferences and she was an Associate Professor at Trent University (Indigenous Studies; Environmental Studies) and Centre Director for the School for Field Studies.
 She currently teaches part time at Fleming College and runs Fernhill Farms (200 acres in South Monaghan) and Innisfree Farm (100 acres in Innisfil Twp).
 Barb’s Order in Council appointments in Ontario include the Board of Directors of Ontario Hydro (1991) and Member of the Ontario Municipal Board (1991-1997).

-Paul Peterson - Governor
+Sara Kelly - Governor

 Frank Shaw - Governor